 For interest payments to shareholders or other natural persons in affiliation with the company, enterprises shall refer to Cai Shui No. 121 (Article n.
 46) – Notice of the State Administration of Taxation on the Pre-tax Deduction of Enterprise Income Taxes on Interest Expenses Borrowed by Natural Resources from Enterprises.

-As an incentive, for Research and Development expenses (i.e. incurred in new product, new technology, etc.) an extra 50% of the total expense incurred is deductible.
+As an incentive, for Research and Development expenses (i.e. incurred in a new product, new technology, etc.) an extra 50 percent of the total expense incurred is deductible.

-Up to December 2019, extra 75% of the total expense incurred is deductible from CIT for Small and Medium Enterprises (SMEs) operating in technology fields.
+Up to December 2019, an extra 75 percent of the total expense incurred is deductible from CIT for Small and Medium Enterprises (SMEs) operating in technology fields.

-Furthermore, since April 25th, 2018 (up to December 31st, 2020), the per unit value of newly-purchased R&D equipment eligible for one-time tax deduction will be increased from RMB 1 million to RMB 5 million.
+Furthermore, since April 25, 2018 (up to December 31, 2020), the per-unit value of newly-purchased R&D equipment eligible for a one-time tax deduction will be increased from RMB 1 million to RMB 5 million.

-Amortization of intangible assets, such as patents, copyrights, trademarks, land usage rights, is allowed for a period of minimum 10 years.
+Amortization of intangible assets, such as patents, copyrights, trademarks, land usage rights, is allowed for a period of a minimum of 10 years.

 The reasonable labor protection expenses incurred by the company can be deducted.